exercism/cpp/exercises/concept/interest-is-interesting/.docs/introduction.md

 ### Interlude: Increments and Decrements

-When working with loops is often required to add 1 or subtract 1 from a counter variable.
+When working with loops it is often required to add 1 or subtract 1 from a counter variable which keeps track of the iterations.
-This is so common, that the operation has special operators: `++` and `--`.
+This is so common, that the incrementing/decrementing actions have special operators: `++` and `--`.

-They come in a prefix and a postfix form.
+They come in a **prefix** and a **postfix** form.
 The prefix changes the variable before use in the statement and the postfix version afterward.
 You probably want the prefix version most of the time.